CustomGPT.ai Blog

 How do I Connect GitHub to a Chatbot?

-You can connect GitHub to a chatbot by either: using your chatbot platform’s GitHub connector, wiring GitHub webhooks into your own backend, or syncing repo files into a retrieval/vector database.
+You can connect GitHub to a chatbot by either: using your chatbot platform’s GitHub connector, wiring GitHub webhooks into your own backend, connecting through an MCP (Model Context Protocol) server, or syncing repo files into a retrieval/vector database.
 With CustomGPT.ai, you typically connect a GitHub-backed docs site or sitemap as a website data source.
-Scope: Last updated: December 2025.
-Applies globally; align chatbot data handling and consent with local privacy laws (for example GDPR in the EU, CCPA/CPRA in California, and similar data protection laws).

 Use a built-in GitHub connector in your chatbot platform